 self-supporting outside of the University.
 See the Residency Requirements web page.

-XX.
+XXI.
 International Students

 An applicant whose native language is not English and who has not received a baccalaureate, master's or doctoral degree from a regionally accredited U.S. institution or an